All About Yellow-Bellied Slider Turtle Poop

 • Infection.
 Diarrhea is often a sign of infection.
 Because yellow bellies are aquatic, fungal infections are common.
 If not treated, they can lead to respiratory problems and shell rot.

-If your yellow-bellied slider turtle shows signs of diarrhea, you will need to take it to a veterinarian specializing in exotic pets.
+If your yellow-bellied slider turtle shows signs of diarrhea, you must take it to a veterinarian specializing in exotic pets.
 Diarrhea is not an illness you can treat at home!
 Also, remember to take a poop sample so the vet can analyze it.

 Why Not Pooping Enough?